This post may contain affiliate links. Read the full disclosure

 Wondering how to save money on a vacation with kids?
 Travelling with kids can be a lot of fun, but it can also be expensive.
 Not only do you have extra flights and food to purchase, but even something as simple as finding reasonably priced accommodation is suddenly not so simple anymore.

-This guide will help you to save money while travelling with kids with simple money-saving hacks for families to help make your next vacation more affordable!
+This guide will help you to save money while travelling with kids with simple money-saving hacks for families, that we have learnt over the years from our own travels, to help make your next vacation more affordable!

 The Best Ways To Save Money While Travelling With Kids